galigaribaldi/Async_Await_Excercise/README.md

 ## **What is it?**

-This is a implementation about Async Await Excercise, this theme was discussed in class with profesor Norberto, and he was leave homework for the students, **Do a implementation with DispatchQueue**.
+This is a implementation about Async Await Excercise, this subject was discussed in class with professor Norberto, he left homework to do, **Do a implementation with DispatchQueue**.
 After time this is my implementation

 **Project Screen**